-For us, sweating is a way of regulating our body temperature so that we don’t overheat.
-The sweat glands produce sweat, which is then carried away from the body by evaporation.
+For us, sweating is a way of regulating our body temperature, so we don’t overheat.
+The sweat glands produce sweat, which evaporation carries away from the body.
 This carries away the heat and makes us feel cooler.

 Humans aren’t the only mammals that sweat through their skin.
 Primates and horses also sweat through sweat glands.

 Some other animals use different ways to expel heat from their bodies.
-These can include panting, which is something you see in dogs when they have been out playing.
-This allows them to get rid of heat through their mouth
+These can include panting, which you see in dogs when they have been out playing.
+This allows them to get rid of heat through their mouth.

-Most mammals do not have sweat glands on their bodies in the same way we do and need to use these other ways to cool down.
+Most mammals do not have sweat glands on their bodies like we do and need to use these other ways to cool down.

-Cats are one of the strangest mammals regarding sweating as they do sweat, but not in the way that we do.
-Cats have sweat glands on their bodies, but as their fur covers most of them, they do not provide an adequate way to cool down.
+Cats are one of the strangest mammals regarding sweating as they do sweat, but not in the way we do.
+Cats have sweat glands on their bodies, but as their fur covers most of them, they do not provide an excellent way to cool down.

 Do Cats Have A Neocortex?